 Create custom business logic through processes

-Defining and enforcing consistent business processes is one of the main reasons people use Dynamics 365 for Customer Engagement apps.
+Defining and enforcing consistent business processes is one of the main reasons people use Dynamics 365 Customer Engagement (on-premises).
 Consistent processes help make sure people using the system can focus on their work and not on remembering to perform a set of manual steps.
 Processes can be simple or complex and can change over time.

 Business process flows

 Similar to processes, you can also create business rules and recommendations.
 For more information, see Create business rules and recommendations to apply logic in a form

 Use a business process flow when you want staff to move through the same stages and follow the same steps to interact with a customer.
 For example, use a business process flow if you want everyone to handle customer service requests the same way, or to require staff to gain approval for an invoice before submitting an order.

 Your environment includes several ready-to-use business process flows for common sales, service, and marketing tasks that you can use with little or no changes required.
 Or, you can create your own.
 See the following topics for more information on business process flows: